home-assistant/home-assistant.io/source/_integrations/starlink.markdown

 ### Binary Sensor

-Binary sensors are configured based on available "alerts" that Starlink exposes.
-These may change over time, so we can't provide a comprehensive list.
-Here is an example of alerts you can expect:

-- Currently obstructed - Whether Starlink is currently obstructed
+- Obstructed - Whether Dishy is currently obstructed
-- Roaming - Whether Starlink system is "roaming".
-Roaming is an optional upgrade that allows you to use your Starlink outside of your home address
+- Roaming - Whether Starlink is "roaming".
+Roaming is an optional upgrade that allows you to use your Starlink outside of your home address.
+It is also known as "portability"
+- Heating - Whether Dishy is currently heating.
+This may be due to cold temperatures, or an attempt to thaw snow and ice
+- Idle - Whether Starlink is in an "idle" state to save power
+- Update pending - Whether there's currently an update waiting to be installed
-- Mast is not vertical - Whether Starlink is mounted straight
+- Mast near vertical - Whether Dishy is mounted straight
-- Motors stuck - Whether Starlink is unable to move
+- Motors stuck - Whether Dishy is unable to move
 - Thermal throttle - Whether Starlink has reduced performance to avoid overheating
-- Is heating - Whether Starlink is heating the dish
+- Unexpected location - Whether Starlink has detected operation outside of its designated area